Finding the right pediatrician for your child can be really stressful! We have 5 simple steps to make it a little bit easier for you.

 It’s okay if you don’t have the same values, just as long as they respect your values.

 One of the biggest pet peeves of my hospital stay when TJ was born, was when Dr. A kept trying to push formula on TJ because he felt it was best.
 He wanted me to go against my values and my maternal instincts.
 He also told me that home therapy was not possible to treat jaundice when, in fact, it is entirely possible.
 If you have a doctor that does these types of things it might be best to find another doctor.

 By following these steps you can be on your way to finding a great pediatrician that you and your child both love!
 What else do you look for while choosing a doctor?

-Was this article helpful?
-Pin on Pinterest for others to read!
+Pin it on Pinterest for others to read!

 Michele is a Family Life Educator.
 She is a mom to 5 kids and loves helping others strengthen their families!
 When she is not blogging she is spending time with her family and running around drinking Diet Coke trying to get everything done!